-BEST PLACE TO GRAB A BITE?
-Oooh, where to start?
-There are loads of dog-friendly eateries in Margate but personally, I would head straight for the Harbour Arm.
+There are loads of dog-friendly eateries but in Margate, I would head straight for the Harbour Arm.
 This is home to a number of independent bars and restaurants, such as BeBeached (great for breakfast) and the phenomenal Cheesy Tiger which, if cheese is your thing, you’ll love.
 The Harbour Arms pub is also a great place to go with your pooch – it doesn’t serve food, but it does have a giant jar of dog treats behind the bar.

 In the heart of the Old Town, you’ll find the Margate Coffee Shed, which has great cakes and a quirky range of trinkets to take home as souvenirs.
 GB Pizza Co is also close by, as is The Bottle Shop (great for beer enthusiasts) and the old-school Lifeboat Ale & Cider House.
 It may now be run by Brewdog but the inside – complete with sawdust on the floor – hasn’t really changed much in years.
 The pub is also a great place to go for hearty comfort food, such as pie and mash.